Internet-Memory-Foundation/genre_detection/README.md

 3. go to `xgboost/jvm-packages` and run `mvn install` (in case you have several gcc versions installed, you can make sure that the correct is used by using `export CXX=g++-5`)

+## Compiling this project

+Provided that you successfully compiled XGBOOST java libs and placed them in your local repo, the compilation of this project is simple.
+If you intend to use this project as a library in a different project, doing simple mvn install will suffice.
+If you want to build a standalone jar that will contain all the dependencies in order to use it as a commandline tool (for instance for examlpes listed below), use the `fatjar` profile: ` mvn -P fatjar clean package `.

-## Using the model
+## Predicting using the trained model

 In the project you can find some version(s) of the already trained model.
 In order to use the model to predict a genre you can use a Predict class from the project, for example:

 > java -cp target/genre-classification-1.0-SNAPSHOT.jar net.internetmemory.genreclassification.Predict -modelPath resources/model-2017-07-12/model.bin -url http://www.zeit.de

 The method will fetch the URL from the live web, parse and make prediction.
-There is also an API for doing the same prediction on `byte[]` if you want to use library rather programmatically.
+There is also an API `String predict(byte[] htmlBytes, String url)` if you want to use this library rather programmatically.

 ## Training a model